 Where was the beginning?

-In the early days, testing was predominantly a manual process.
+In the early days, testing was predominantly manual, but today the real debate often centers on test automation vs autonomous testing.
 During the '80s and '90s, apps drastically became more complex, and the limitations of manual testing became apparent.
 This evolution started off the development of automated testing tools.

 Key milestones:

-Web application testing: Internet and software evolved, so there is no wonder at the beginning of the new era — automated testing of web browsers.
+→ Web application testing: Internet and software evolved, so there is no wonder in the beginning of the new era — automated testing of web browsers.
 Selenium (2004) began software testing transformation.

 The reasons for evolution:

-• Improve accuracy and reliability: Automated tests reduce human error and provide more consistent and dependable results.
+- Improve accuracy and reliability: Automated tests reduced human error and are providing more consistent and dependable results.

 Traditional test automation key features